 Thankfully subverted with the Iron King (Bull) and Iron Queen (Human), who are merely in a relationship of convenience in order to solidify their power base.

-Irony: The Historical/geographical kind.
+Irony: The historical/geographical kind, at least in the original version of Mobius.
 The location of the capital city of a one world absolute monarchy?
 Texas.
 The home of the racist aggressors and oppressors?
 New England.
 The reaction of the Freedom Fighters' government to the people's demands for democratic reform?
 Crush the rebellion, and imprison the leader.
-Sally managed to eventually get a compromise.

 It Is Pronounced Tro PAY: Bunnie's maiden name is actually pronounced "Rab-BOW", with a long O and a silent T. Due to her being a cyborg, most people assumed it was pronounced as it looked (and was vocalized in the original cartoon): Ra-BOT, an obvious pun.
 Her uncle has apparently been getting similar treatment.

-I Was Beaten By A Girl: Vector, Fang, Draco and the Iron King to name but few, many of which to the point of making a Running Gag out of it.
-Granted the large amount of Action Girls justifys how often it occurs, but the trope's premise is still quoted frequently.
+I Was Beaten By A Girl: Vector, Fang, Draco and the Iron King to name a few, many of them to the point of making a Running Gag out of it.
+The large amount of Action Girls justifies how often it occurs, but the trope's premise is still quoted frequently.

 Also, Geoffrey St. John, and Vector some of the time.

 Kangaroo Court: Sonic was once put on trial by Knothole in a literal Kangaroo Court: two kangaroos were the judges.
-Other than that, however, it seemed like a fair trial, though the prosecutor seemed a little too interested in getting a guilty verdict.
+Other than that, however, it seemed like a fair trial.

 Lien-Da and her brother Kragok took over the Dark Legion by killing their father, and years later, Lien-Da left Dimitri for dead so that she could take over the Dark Egg Legion.